Sectorial descent for wrapped Fukaya categories: Statement of results

 S.G.\ was partially supported by NSF grant DMS--1907635, and would also like to thank the Mathematical Sciences Research Institute for its hospitality during a visit in Spring 2018 (supported by NSF grant DMS--1440140) during which some of this work was completed.
 This research was conducted during the period J.P.\ served as a Clay Research Fellow and was partially supported by a Packard Fellowship and by the National Science Foundation under the Alan T.\ Waterman Award, Grant No.\ 1747553.
-V.S.\ was supported by the NSF CAREER grant DMS--1654545.
+V.S.\ was supported by a Villum Investigator grant, a Danish National Research Foundation chair, a Novo Nordisk start package, NSF CAREER grant DMS--1654545, and the Simons--CRM scholar-in-residence program.